vtnsi/fault_injector/README.md

 ```

 ### Update DataFrame
 The `update_df` function can be used to take the faulty data and update the data in the original data frame.
 This can be used when the user only injects faults into some of the columns.
-This function takes in the original pandas data frame and the fault dictionary produced by the `DataFrameFaultInjection` function.

-*Note: if the user puts in an empty pandas data frame, the function will produce a data frame containing only the faulty data.*